 Most of our numerical simulations are carried out at University of Utah's Center for High Performance Computing

 which maintains a large computer cluster (3000+ CPUs) for general scientific computing.
-A sizeable amount of CHPC's overall computing time is made available to the Climate Research Group.
-In addition, our group utilizes external computing facilities provided by various national centers
+We also utilize external computing facilities provided by various national centers

 This page has been visited